vpelss/Forever_Passwords/README.md

 - Do not save your Secret in the browser cache or in a password manager
 - Clear your password in Forever Passwords after use.
 Click Clear/Reset
 - You should use a differnent password on every web service you use.
 See: https://haveibeenpwned.com/.
 This will happen automatically if you use the site URL as the Alias field.

+# PWA

+You can now install Forever Passwords as a Proggressive Web App (PWA) if desired.

+- From a PC usually there should be an install icon is just right of the url box
+- On a Android phone it is usually under the upper three verical dots, then 'Install App'
+- On an IPhone using Chrome, use the share icon on the right of the url bar, then more, then 'Add to Home Screen'. https://vpelss.github.io/Forever_Passwords

 # Possible issues